Repudiation of debt at the Russian Revolution: The Russian revolutions

 On February 17, 1917, the Tsar Nicholas II, the last Emperor of Russia, was forced to sign his abdication and the end of the Russian Imperial Government and of the Romanov dynasty.
-The new government decided to continue the war, which meant more military spending.
+The new provisional government decided to continue the war, which meant more military spending.
 To increase budget revenues, a state monopoly was introduced on the sales of sugar, tea, matches, tobacco, and other consumer products.
-Still, the printing press remained the main source of revenues.
+However debasing the currency by printing new money remained the main source of funds to cover the budget deficit.
 This was a period of hyperinflation.

-Bolshevik revolutionaries overthrew the provisional government on October 24, 1917, subsequently creating the Soviet government.
+Bolshevik revolutionaries overthrew the government on October 24, 1917, subsequently creating the Soviet government.
 The amounts of payments in default were enormous.
 Russian debt to Great Britain alone at the end of World War I was estimated at between 538 and 568 million pounds.
 The amount of debt to France was estimated at 3,573 million francs and Russian foreign debt to Japan equaled 147 million dollars.